 How much should I budget per day?

-What's the best way to get from the airport to downtown?
+How do I get from the airport to downtown?

-Is Toronto good for trans travelers?
+Is Toronto safe for trans travelers?

 Screenshot this before you go